 The Emerging Teacher

 The role of this module is to encourage you to consider in-depth your first experiences in your placement school.
 It will enable you to understand the complexity of the teacher’s role and the importance of adopting a professional stance at all times.
 You will understand the importance of an effective learning environment where all children feel safe and can develop to their full potential.
 It will provide you with practical strategies to support you in managing children’s behaviour.

 Understanding the Foundation Curriculum

 This module is an introduction to all other subjects of the curriculum taught in primary schools besides the core subjects of English, Maths and Science.
-You will be introduced to key areas of learning for each subject and supported to understand some of the frameworks and resources used to deliver them.
-You will understand the relevance of each subject and how they support one another.
+You will be introduced to key areas of learning for each of the subjects and supported to understand some of the frameworks and resources used by schools to deliver these subjects.
+You will understand the relevance of each subject and how they support one another, where appropriate.

 School Based Training 1

 Working in partnership with schools over a sustained period of time in school, this module, SBT 1, provides opportunities for you as a trainee teacher to meet the professional standards and expectations of teaching through practical experience.
-You will have the opportunity to work alongside experienced teachers and other education professionals to develop your knowledge, understanding and skill in the classroom and the wider school environment in order to help you to become a confident, creative and committed teacher.
+You will have the opportunity to work alongside experienced teachers and other education professionals to develop your knowledge, understanding and skill in the classroom and the wider school environment.
 You will be able to implement theory and evidence-based understanding on an on-going and development basis into your teaching into the classroom.

 Promoting Progress in Core